hashicorp/terraform-provider-aws/website/docs/r/neptune_cluster_instance.html.markdown

 * `identifier` - (Optional, Forces new resource) The indentifier for the neptune instance, if omitted, Terraform will assign a random, unique identifier.
 * `identifier_prefix` - (Optional, Forces new resource) Creates a unique identifier beginning with the specified prefix.
 Conflicts with `identifer`.
 * `instance_class` - (Required) The instance class to use.
-* `monitoring_interval` - (Optional) The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the neptune instance.
-To disable collecting Enhanced Monitoring metrics, specify 0.
-The default is 0.
-Valid Values: 0, 1, 5, 10, 15, 30, 60.
-* `monitoring_role_arn` - (Optional) The ARN for the IAM role that permits neptune to send enhanced monitoring metrics to CloudWatch Logs.
 * `neptune_subnet_group_name` - (Required if `publicly_accessible = false`, Optional otherwise) A subnet group to associate with this neptune instance. **NOTE:** This must match the `neptune_subnet_group_name` of the attached [`aws_neptune_cluster`](/docs/providers/aws/r/neptune_cluster.html).
 * `neptune_parameter_group_name` - (Optional) The name of the neptune parameter group to associate with this instance.
 * `preferred_backup_window` - (Optional) The daily time range during which automated backups are created if automated backups are enabled.
 Eg: "04:00-09:00"